ShaikhBorhanUddin/Email-and-SMS-Spam-Detection-Project/README.md

 ## 🚀 Models & Experiments

-All test were done on google colab environment.
-Since `SMS Spam Collection Dataset` is smaller in size, all 8 machine learning algorithm was tried on it first.
-It was a bit time consuming training the models in cpu, so for the larger `190K Spam-Ham Email Dataset` was trained on A100 gpu.
-Even with gpu support, Random Forest, SVC and MLPClassifier were unsuitable for `190K Spam-Ham Email Dataset`.
-Both datasets were trained on gpu for customized CNN model.
-Links of all .ipynb files related to tests are given in the following chart.
-Since some outputs are truncated in github, original files from colab environment are also linked here.
+All experiments were conducted in the Google Colab environment.
+Due to its smaller size, the `SMS Spam Collection Dataset` was used to test all eight machine learning algorithms initially.
+However, training these models on CPU proved to be time-consuming.
+For the larger `190K Spam-Ham Email Dataset`, training was performed on an A100 GPU to improve efficiency.
+Despite the GPU support, models such as Random Forest, SVC, and MLPClassifier were not well-suited for the larger dataset due to their extended training time and resource demands.
+Both datasets were also used to train a custom CNN model, leveraging GPU acceleration for optimal performance.
+A table containing links to all related .ipynb files is provided below.
+Since GitHub may truncate some output cells, direct links to the original Colab notebooks are also included for complete access.

 | Notebook | Dataset | Model Type | GitHub Link | Colab Link |
 |---------|--------|----------|------|--------|